wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

-=== Share Buttons & tools to grow traffic by GetSocial.io ===
+=== Social Sharing, Follow Bar & Share Buttons by GetSocial.io ===
 Contributors: GetSocial.io, joaoromao

-Tags: addthis, addtoany, analytics, button, facebook share, facebook button, like button, tweet button, twitter share, pinterest share, pin button, floating buttons, share, share button, share buttons, share links, shareaholic, sharethis, sharing, social, social analytics, social media, social bookmarking, social buttons, social media, social plugin, social share, social share buttons, social sharing, mobile share bar, mobile sharing, top bar, welcome bar, hello bar
+Tags: addthis, addtoany, analytics, button, facebook share, facebook button, like button, tweet button, twitter share, pinterest share, pin button, floating buttons, share, share button, share buttons, share links, shareaholic, sharethis, sharing, social, social analytics, social media, social bookmarking, social buttons, social media, social plugin, social share, social share buttons, social sharing, mobile share bar, mobile sharing, top bar, welcome bar, hello bar, follow buttons, instagram, youtube, increase followers, increase shares, increase traffic, copy paste shares, google analytics integration

 Requires at least: 3.0
 Tested up to: 4.2.2
-Stable tag: 2.7
+Stable tag: 2.7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-All in one plugin with tools to grow your traffic, shares and conversions.
+All in one plugin with tools to grow your traffic, shares and followers.
 Includes mobile bar (paid) & more.
 Support is FREE & Quick

 == Description ==

-**Share Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and conversions.
-Track social shares and see how much traffic & conversions each post generated.
-Optimize your SEO and increase social shares with GetSocial.
-It is a freemium plugin so there are some free apps and some paid apps.
+**Social Sharing Buttons by GetSocial.io** is a freemium WordPress all in one toolkit to help you grow your shares, traffic and followers.
+Get more Visitors, Conversions, Subscribers, Shares and Revenue from your site.
+Increase your shares, followers & conversionswith GetSocial. **This is a freemium plugin so there are some free apps and some paid apps, depending on your needs**

-**ANNOUNCEMENT:** Our newest app (Follow Buttons with mobile follow included) and our new powerful social analytics module are coming very soon!
-Stay tuned!
+—

+**Partnership with WP Slimstat**: As of June/2015 we started providing all Slimstat users free social sharing analytics.
+We provide a list of top shared posts and shares count in top social networks.

+—

+<h4>Free & Paid plans:</h4> GetSocial provides a free version and 3 paid versions.
+Here's the breakdown of features and visits limit involved in each plan:

+<h4>List of Free Features</h4>
+- Horizontal Sharing Bar
+- Native Sharing Bar
+- Floating Sharing Bar
+- Welcome Bar
+- Custom Facebook Shares
+- Horizontal Follow Bar
+- Floating Follow Bar
+- Most Shared Pages

+<h4>List of Paid Features</h4>
+- Mobile Share Bar
+- Mobile Follow Bar
+- Image Sharing
+- Big Total Shares Horizontal & Floating
+- Subscribe Bar
+- Price Alert
+- Extended Customization (Shape, Color, Twitter handle in several apps)
+- Address Bar Tracking
+- Conversion Tracking
+- Google Analytics Integration
+- Social Sharing Analytics

+<h4>Visits Limit</h4>
+- Free: 10,000 per month;
+- Starter: 30,000 per month;
+- Growth: 100,000 per month;
+- Insights: 1,000,000 per month.

+-

 Our apps include native & customizable share buttons, welcome & subscribe bars, conversion tracking, copy paste share tracking and much more.
 You can find more info about our product <a href="http://getsocial.io/?utm_source=wordpress_plugin">here</a>.
 This app store is organized in 5 different categories:

 * **Social Sharing Tools**: You'll find 5 apps focused on improving, optimizing and streamlining the number of shares made on your website.
 A/B test the placement of your share buttons and increase your referral traffic coming from social networks.
 Track dark social sharing (copy paste) and enable mobile sharing to your mobile users.

+* **Following Tools**: There are 3 new apps focused on increasing your brands’ follower base.
+Provide quick and beautiful follow buttons and get more people engaging your brand in social media.

-* **Conversion Tools**: Social media is fantastic if you are able to measure it.
+* **Conversion & Engagement Tools**: Social media is fantastic if you are able to measure it.
 Track how your share buttons are driving your conversions.
 Add conversion moments easily, no code required, to signups and purchases.

-* **Engagement Apps**: Drive your visitors to a particular page with our welcome bar feature or get their email with our subscribe bar feature.
+Drive your visitors to a particular page with our welcome bar feature or get their email with our subscribe bar feature.
 Optimize your email marketing efforts in a affordable way.

 * **eCommerce specific**: Allow your customers to follow the price of your products, generating more returning traffic with increase purchase intent.